Israeli police cleared in shooting of maimed Palestinian boy

 Issawiya has been the site of frequent police raids that often ignite demonstrations or clashes.
 Police blame the violence on local youths, whom they accuse of throwing stones and firebombs at patrol vehicles.

 Over the weekend, a 13-year-old Palestinian boy was killed by Israeli army fire during clashes with stone throwers in the occupied West Bank, according to the Palestinian Health Ministry.
-The Israeli military said it used “riot dispersal means” and did not use live fire, while the U.N. envoy in the region has called on Israel to swiftly investigate what he called a “shocking and unacceptable” incident.
+The Israeli military said it used “riot dispersal means,” including .22-caliber bullets, and said that military police had opened an investigation.

+The U.N. envoy in the region has called on Israel to swiftly investigate what he called a “shocking and unacceptable” incident.